hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 In the next line, we ask the `CachingProvider` to return a `javax.cache.CacheManager` which is the general application's entry point into JCache.
 The `CachingProvider` therefore is responsible to create and manage named caches.

-The next few lines creating a simple `javax.cache.configuration.MutableConfiguration` to configure the cache before actually creating it.
-In this case we only configure the key and value types to make the cache type safe which is highly recommended and checked on retrieval of the cache.
+The next few lines create a simple `javax.cache.configuration.MutableConfiguration` to configure the cache before actually creating it.
+In this case, we only configure the key and value types to make the cache typesafe which is highly recommended and checked on retrieval of the cache.

-To eventually create the cache call `javax.cache.CacheManager::createCache` with a name for the cache and the previously created configuration.
+To eventually create the cache, we call `javax.cache.CacheManager::createCache` with a name for the cache and the previously created configuration.
 This call immediately returns the created cache.
-If a previously created cache needs to be retrieved the corresponding method overloads for `javax.cache.CacheManager::getCache` can be used.
+If a previously created cache needs to be retrieved, the corresponding method overloading `javax.cache.CacheManager::getCache` can be used.
 Recommended is the version given in the example to test the type parameters to be correct against the assigned configuration.

 The following lines are simple `put` and `get` calls as already known from `java.util.Map` interface whereas the `javax.cache.Cache::put` has a `void` return type and does not return the previously assigned value of the key.
 To imitate the
-`java.util.Map::put` method a JCache cache has a method called `getAndPut`.
+`java.util.Map::put` method, a JCache cache has a method called `getAndPut`.

 ### JCache Configuration